djm30/djm30-codecrafters-http-server-typescript/README.md

 - Concurrent and persistent connection

-Overall a very fun and interesting challenge, helping me learn more about the HTTP Spec, TCP, and the request response cycle.
+Overall a very fun and enaging exercise, the Codecrafters format works very well for breaking down implementations into manageable steps

 **Note**: If you're viewing this repo on GitHub, head over to [codecrafters.io](https://codecrafters.io) to try the challenge.